 Central are the stories of Upstanders: The Righteous Among the Nations and our own Local Heroes, in free exhibition program workshops or smaller-scale incursions to schools.
 Professional Development in-service for teachers is available for participating schools.

 The Program is free of charge to schools and bus subsidies may be available to assist schools so cost is no obstacle to student participation.
 The Exhibition is open to the general public and there is no admission charge – but we do welcome donations to keep this program on the road.

 Courage to Care received the Victorian Multicultural Commission Award for Excellence in Education 2013 and is supported by the Victorian Department of Education and Training.

-We are indebted to our Principal Partner, Gandel Philanthropy, for the development and production of the interactive multimedia exhibition materials, and the portable, newly-launched multimedia incursion program kits.
+We are indebted to our Principal Partner Gandel Philanthropy, for support in the production of the interactive multimedia exhibition materials, and the portable, newly-launched multimedia incursion program kits.